ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/07-LoadProductsByReactQuery.md

 2.  npm i @tanstack/react-query-devtools

-3. A simpler approach to fetch data from backend, as well as finfing isssues and debugging the code.
+3. A simpler approach to fetch data from backend, as well as finding isssues and debugging the code.

 4. In index.tsx:
     remove: